This article explains the purpose and prerequisites for performing an automatic device migration.

 - Re-associate your source Datto device's offsite data with the destination Datto device

-- Copy all backup sets, NAS shares, and user settings from the source appliance to the destination appliance
+- Copy selected backup sets, NAS shares, and user settings from the source appliance to the destination appliance

-- Archive all backup sets on the source device
+- Archive all migrated backup sets on the source device

 - Additional Resources